sra1bejugam/RegexGenerator/README.md

 - **Boolean** `isGlobal` :flag which is tagged to attern to handle global cases.

-- **String** `areWords `: string where it is used to denote that the pattern should be in words, dates or in normal form.
+- **String** `pattern `: string where it is used to denote that the pattern should be in words, dates or in normal form.

 **Return**
 - **RegExp** regular expression pattern